 2020 has been wrought with change — political, cultural, biological (+ murder hornets).
-We are fighting systemic racial injustices, economic downturns, and a virus that threatens a comeback in the U.S.
+We are fighting systemic racial injustices, economic downturns, and a pandemic.

-At Republic, it is entrenched in our DNA to focus on democratizing access to founders and investors — to work with underestimated founders that have few options for funding. and the 97% of America that have been locked out of a valuable asset .
+At Republic, it is entrenched in our DNA to focus on democratizing access to founders and investors—to work with underestimated founders that have few options for funding. and the 97% of America that have been locked out of a valuable asset .
 We launched our Republic Venture Partner program at the very beginning of this new era to bring our fiercest friends and allies into the fight.
-Yet our mission only became more relevant as the VC industry as a whole began to collectively have more honest discussions about topics we’ve been championing such as race and equity.
+Our mission only became more relevant as the VC industry began to collectively have more honest discussions about topics we’ve been championing, such as race and equity.
 This was not news to us, but it was about time to bring these inequities to light and take action.